GerHobbelt/qiqqa_tooling_devtree_snapshots/Qiqqa/MuPDF/docs/src/quick-start-guide.rst

 :title:`Windows`
 ~~~~~~~~~~~~~~~~~~~~

-On :title:`Windows` there is a :title:`Visual Studio` solution file in ``platform/win32/mupdf.sln``.
+On :title:`Windows` there is a :title:`Visual Studio` solution file in `platform/win32/mupdf.sln`.

 **Using Microsoft Visual Studio**

-To build the required DLLs, load ``platform/win32/mupdf.sln`` into :title:`Visual Studio`, and select the required architecture from the drop down - then right click on ``libmupdf`` in the solution explorer and choose “Build”.
+To build the required DLLs, load `platform/win32/mupdf.sln` into :title:`Visual Studio`, and select the required architecture from the drop down - then right click on `libmupdf` in the solution explorer and choose “Build”.

-todo: check details here - https://www.codeproject.com/Articles/1190061/Compiling-MuPDF-DLL-to-Render-and-Edit-PDF-Documen

 :title:`macOS`